-For more information on how to change network settings, refer to Changing system configuration and network settings on page 4.
+For more information on how to change network settings, refer to Observe that the connected head appears as green tab on the top indicating that it is connected over the network.
+Changing system configuration and network settings on page 4.
 For more information on how to change robot settings, refer to Chapter 4 Robot Settings Page (Engineer, Supervisor Users only).